-The Authority has 50 employees.
+The Authority has 125 full-time employees and 43 part-time employees.
 Major units include:

-- Administration: The Battery Park City Authority Administration Department serves the Authority through its ongoing efforts to efficiently organize people, processes, and resources to best establish effective, economical, and reliable systems that help ensure BPCA's integrity and mission.
-To that end, BPCA maintains administrative programs in procurement, internal control, risk assessment, diversity, information technology, general administrative services, and other administrative concerns. - Finance: The Battery Park City Authority (BPCA) Finance Department oversees the financial functions of the Authority and Battery Park City Parks Conservancy (the "Conservancy" or "BPCPC").
+- Administration: The Administration Department serves the Authority through its ongoing efforts to efficiently organize people, processes, and resources to best establish effective, economical, and reliable systems that help ensure the Authority's integrity and mission.
+To that end, the Authority maintains administrative programs in procurement, internal control, risk assessment, diversity, information technology, general administrative services, and other administrative concerns. - Finance: The Finance Department oversees the financial functions of the Authority and BPCPC.
 In general, it is responsible for the investing and safe-guarding of corporate assets, the collection of ground rents and payments in lieu of taxes (PILOT), civic facility maintenance fees (CFM) and other revenues, maintaining the Authority's debt structure by issuing bonds and paying debt service, processing payments for capital and operating expenditures in compliance with procurement guidelines and budgetary authorizations, creating and monitoring the fiscal year operating budget, processing payroll, managing investments and cash flow management, preparing the Authority's financial statements, and all required financial reporting due to federal and state requirements.
-In addition, the BPCA finance department coordinates with the Battery Park City Parks Conservancy in reporting on the "Organization" (which is the consolidated financial statements of the BPCA + BPCPC). - Human Resources: The Human Resources Department provides the leadership, service, expertise, policies and standards necessary to support BPCA and BPCPC as an employer.
-The department provides numerous services to all employees in support of the Authority's mission, providing support and guidance in areas such as benefits, compensation, recruitment, employee relations, and staff development.
-We actively promote a positive work environment while maintaining necessary processes and procedures required by BPCA's employment-related policies. - Legal: The Legal Department provides legal services to all BPCA and BPCPC departments and offices.
+In addition, the Finance Department coordinates with respect to reporting on the "Organization" (which is the consolidated financial statements of the Authority and BPCPC). - Human Resources: The Human Resources Department provides the leadership, service, expertise, policies and standards necessary to support the Organization as an employer.
+The Human Resources Department provides numerous services to all employees in support of the Authority's mission, providing support and guidance in areas such as benefits, compensation, recruitment, employee relations, and staff development.
+The Human Resources Department maintains necessary processes and procedures required by the Authority's employment-related policies. - Legal: The Legal Department provides legal services to all of the Organization's departments and offices.
 Responsibilities include corporate governance, litigation, employment concerns, contract matters, regulatory and compliance matters, debt issuance, and coordination of Board meetings and related Member concerns.
-The General Counsel serves as the Corporate Secretary to the Board. - Real Property Department: The Real Property Department is responsible for the safeguarding, optimization and value enhancement of the BPCA's real property assets for the benefit of the Authority, the community, New York City and the State of New York.
-This responsibility constitutes a primary element of the Authority's overall purpose and mission.
-Management of the department includes policy development along with practical responsibility for management, maintenance, improvement, enhancement and security of the Authority's real property assets and oversight of all related operational and support processes.
+The

+General Counsel serves as the Corporate Secretary to the Board.